 Introduction

 The rich get richer.
-This old adage is relevant to most key theories and hypotheses in ecology in some form.
-A richer and more varied set of species or interactions or processes or habitats can be associated with enhanced capacity of a natural system at various scales (Loreau et al., 2001; Tilman et al., 2014) - notwithstanding negative drivers such as exotic species although there are also similar hypotheses in this field as well (Braga et al., 2018; Stohlgren et al., 2003).
-Likely one of the most stunning applications of richness was the development of and work supporting the theory of biodiversity ecosystem function (Tilman et al., 2014).
+This old adage is relevant to many key theories and hypotheses in ecology.
+A richer and diverse set of species, interactions, processes, or habitats can be associated with enhanced capacity of a natural system at various scales (Loreau et al., 2001; Tilman et al., 2014).
+Likely one of the most stunning applications of richness was the work supporting the relationships between biodiversity and ecosystem function (Tilman et al., 2014).
 This set of literature honed our understanding of scale (Thompson et al., 2018), function (Pacala & Kinzig, 2002a), resilience (Harvey et al., 2017), and the value of individual species relative to the number of species in a given context (Downing & Leibold, 2002).
 This literature provides an opportunity to further not only biodiversity research per se but has begun to support conservation science particularly when it examines realistic extinction scenarios and underrepresented systems (Srivastava & Vellend, 2005) or tests different scales (Thompson et al., 2018).
 The wealth of interactions in a system are also a critical feature of ecosystems and significant declines are predicted that will precede the loss of the resident species (Valiente-Banuet et al., 2015).
-The focus of this synthesis is to examine whether a biodiversity-ecosystem framework can inform an advance in the theory of positive interactions relative to the local richness of a plant community.
+The focus of this synthesis is to examine whether a biodiversity-ecosystem framework can inform and advance understanding of positive interactions relative to the local richness of a plant community.
 In turn, this will expand ecosystem theory by testing for biodiversity maintenance as measure of functional capacity in naturally assembled communities.

 Facilitation or positive interactions inform many components of community structure and assembly.
 It has been extensively studied for over 20 years with consistent reported benefits to biodiversity (Callaway, 2007; McIntire & Fajardo, 2014).
-This subset of interactions between plants in particular further ties into biodiversity theory and also to conservation.
+This subset of interactions between plants further ties into biodiversity theory and also conservation.
 First, ecosystem function can be driven by community dynamics including species composition, species interactions, and evenness in addition to total richness (Brophy et al., 2017).
 Second, complementarity is a well-supported hypothesis for relative increases in function with increasing diversity (Loreau & Hector, 2001).
 Complementarity is typically described as resource partitioning or at times positive interactions between species that subsequently lead to increased total resource use.
-Nonetheless, this hypothesis is being refined.
-It has been proposed that complementarity is actually comprised of three distinct changes with diversity including resource partitioning, abiotic facilitation, and also biotic feedbacks (Barry et al., 2019).
+Recently, it has been proposed that complementarity is actually comprised of three distinct changes with diversity including resource partitioning, abiotic facilitation, and also biotic feedbacks (Barry et al., 2019).
 The latter two refinements perfectly link to facilitation research in plant communities.
 The facilitation of diversity of plant communities has been established in foundation-plant species studies such as those that use shrubs in arid and semi-arid ecosystems (Filazzola & Lortie, 2014; He et al., 2013).
 A foundation plant species can be a shrub that changes habitat and community composition or structure (Crotty et al., 2019; Ellison, 2019; O'Brien et al., 2020).
-Nonetheless, a collective assessment of the relative frequency that facilitation between plants enhances varied measures of diversity are relatively sparse (Flores & Jurado, 2003; He et al., 2013).
+However, a collective assessment of the relative frequency that facilitation between plants enhances diversity are relatively sparse (Flores & Jurado, 2003; He et al., 2013).
 Furthermore, it is not uncommon in ecology for a variable used as a response to be applied as a mediator of outcomes in other models particularly in applied contexts (Evans et al., 2012; Pennekamp et al., 2017).
 To this end, we examined the capacity for reported local plant species richness in a synthesis of the primary research literature to predict measures of community-level diversity associated with shrubs relative to open gap sites.

 Methods and Results